menu

 Living in Whitewater

-Whitewater is a somewhat small city located in the state of Wisconsin.
-With a population of 15,638 people and five associated neighborhoods, Whitewater is the 59th largest community in Wisconsin.
+Whitewater is a medium-sized city located in the state of Wisconsin.
+With a population of 15,627 people and five associated neighborhoods, Whitewater is the 59th largest community in Wisconsin.

-The education level of Whitewater citizens is substantially higher than the typical US community, as 32.89% of adults in Whitewater have at least a bachelor's degree.
+The overall education level of Whitewater is somewhat higher than in the average US city of 21.84%: 27.23% of adults 25 and older in the city have at least a bachelor's degree.

 Whitewater is a somewhat ethnically-diverse city.
 The people who call Whitewater home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whitewater residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Whitewater include German, Irish, Albanian, European, and Dutch.
+Important ancestries of people in Whitewater include German, Albanian, Irish, English, and Dutch.

 The most common language spoken in Whitewater is English.
 Other important languages spoken here include Spanish and Italian.